 Phase three of the SEA 1654 project was aimed at replacing the RAN’s existing replenishment ships HMAS Success and HMAS Sirius.
 The new replenishment oilers are based on the Spanish Navy’s SPS Cantabria AOR ship.

-In addition to replenishment, the vessels can be used to combat against environmental pollution at sea, provide logistics support for the armed forces, and to support humanitarian operations and relief operations following a natural disaster.
+In addition to replenishment, the Supply class vessels can be used to combat environmental pollution at sea, provide logistics support for armed forces, and support humanitarian and relief operations following natural disasters.

-A contract worth $640m was awarded by the Commonwealth of Australia to Navantia for the construction and delivery of two AOR vessels in May 2016.
-The company also agreed to provide maintenance and support services for the two ships for a period of five years.
+The Commonwealth of Australia awarded a $640m contract to Navantia for the construction and delivery of two AOR vessels in May 2016.
+The company also agreed to provide maintenance and support services for the ships over a period of five years.

 Design and features of RAN’s new AOR ships

 The RAN’s new replenishment oilers were built with a double hull design in compliance with the International Maritime Organisation’s (IMO) International Convention for the Prevention of Pollution from Ships (MARPOL) requirement.

 Each vessel has an overall length of 173.9m, length between perpendiculars of 162m, displacement of approximately 19,500t and full-load deadweight of 9,800t.
 Its design draught and beams are 8m and 23m, respectively.